haseungchung/Comparison-of-Supervised-Learning-Classification-Algorithms-for-Music/Deep Learning Based Signal Constellation Design Using an Autoencoder/README.md

 In both cases, the networks were trained end-to-end.
 This means that after setting up the network, data just had to be put into the encoder, read from the decoder output, and then trained based on error between them.
 And in this case, the the input data was also the desired output, so all data could be made in-house using a random number generator.
 For training the network used a batch size of 1024 for 30 epochs, trained with backpropagation using the ADAM optimizer set to a learning rate of 0.003.

 ## Solution:

+### Part 1:

+1. Amplitude Constraint -
+The amplitude constraint was enforced at the encoder's final layer, limiting both the I channel and Q channel values to be a maximum value of 1.
+This was done through an activation function that ensured plotting within the acceptable range, and achieved a constellation diagram very similar to the 16-QAM diagram.

+2. Energy Constraint -
+The amplitude constraint was enforced at the encoder's final layer, limiting both the I channel and Q channel values to be have a combined energy 1 (the square root of the addition of the two values, squared).
+This helped the system to achieve a constellation diagram very similar to the 16-PSK diagram but with an arbitrary rotation.

+3. Average Power Constraint -
+The average constraint was enforced at the autoencoder's loss function, where it was heavily penalized if the energy of the signal exceeded 1.
+This encouraged the system to learn to keep everything within a radius of 1 from the origin, and created a constellation diagram that seems to achieve maximum distance between the points through a stacked pentagon-like shape.